MEET SCULPTURE AT SCENIC WORLD CURATOR JUSTIN MORRISSEY

 “I get to go into the forest regularly; that’s a legitimate part of my job.
 It’s one of the most beautiful locations in the world and anyone would enjoy coming to work here,” he said.

-This year’s Sculpture at Scenic World exhibition is set to stun visitors with 25 artworks by 29 world class artists.
-Local accommodation packages are also available for every budget and the extensive free public program is set to make art more accessible for everyone.
+This year’s Sculpture at Scenic World exhibition is set to stun visitors with dozens of works by established and emerging artists.
+A range of accommodation packages are also available with leading hotels, resorts and hostels in the Blue Mountains.

 Taking the quality of the exhibition to the next level is also part of his vision for the future.